veronica-antunes/CorrLoc/README.md

 ```
 envvalue(wavs_file, outfile=None, point=None, indv_norm=False, verbose=True, path=None)
 ```
-Performs the fourth step: Calculates the envelope value for every point of the grid, according to the respective diferential time.
+Fourth step: Calculates the envelope value for every point of the grid, according to the respective diferential time.
 * wavs_file - waveform file (or path)
 * outfile - name of the outputfile in case we want to plot a specific point
 * point - [int(i),int(j),int(p),int(w)], the given point to plot the CC envelope